Skip to main content

 Add actions to each path

-Each branch can have its own actions.
+Each branch can have its own set of actions.

 Test your workflow